Go-Maun/Keegan-Lawrance-User-Documentation/docs/Installing-CLion.md

 4. Choose Start Menu Location<br/>
   This next window allows you to choose a start menu folder for the program's shortcuts.
 If you would like, you can change the folder location.
-Click ``Next >``<br/>
+Click ``Install``<br/>
   ![CLion ForthPage](https://cdn.discordapp.com/attachments/498622698050813962/695551842888712201/unknown.png "Forth Page")
 <br/>